Javier Tebas: Career

+President of La Liga

 In 2013, Tebas was appointed the president of La Liga after an uncontested election in which he was supported by 32 of the 42 La Liga and Segunda División clubs.
 Prior to the election, Tebas had promised to clean up the Spanish game after match-fixing allegations, and also to make match tickets affordable.

 The arrival of Javier Tebas as president introduced multiple reforms to La Liga, particularly in financial restructuring and broadcasting rights.
 Among the key initiatives to have been introduced since he took the role of vice president (and later president) are: economic restructuring of the clubs and financing of La Liga, achieved by the centralised sale of television broadcasting rights; tough measures against match-fixing; establishing policies to tackle violence or abuse in the stadiums; and digitalization and multimedia development that allows fans to interact with the clubs across multiple channels.

 Regarding the centralized sale of television rights, this was a process that was achieved following the formation of the G-30, a group of clubs that united for the sale of their television rights, of which Javier Tebas was one of the main promoters.
 Since 2003, Tebas has taken a stance in favor of the centralized sale of television rights through La Liga.
 Under Tebas' leadership, revenue distribution among clubs became more balanced, with smaller clubs reportedly receiving a larger share of TV rights income than before.

 Another of his achievements within La Liga has been the financial restructuring of the clubs.
 The large amounts of debt the football clubs had, led to the members themselves, the clubs, to self-impose strict economic and financial control measures that would be applied by La Liga.
 For this task, Tebas called upon Javier Gomez, former vice president of Valencia, appointing him as his second in command and managing director with the responsibility of enforcing the new internal regulations.